 Software Engineering is core to our business.
 By designing and implementing real-time systems, our engineers are solving some of the world’s most complex financial problems.
 We encourage our engineers to use their initiative and creativity when approaching a range of technical challenges.
-As they are working on performance-critical enterprise systems, our engineers need sharp minds and an ability to quickly learn new skills.
+As they are working on performance-critical trading platforms, our engineers need sharp minds and an ability to quickly learn new skills.

 We have a collaborative community of specialist Engineers from a wide range of backgrounds.
 Everyone here shares a passion for technology and works at the forefront of software development, always learning new ways to improve our software, approach and our skillset.